-While the blood splatter course I took was very in-depth and focused on forensic technology, there were several tips I learned that apply to tracking wounded animals.
+While the blood splatter course I took was very in-depth and focused on forensic technology, there were several tips I learned that apply to blood tracking wounded animals.
 First and foremost, blood has a variety of colors and those colors signify different things.
-In general, there are two main types of blood that hunters will encounter – arterial and venous.
+In general, there are two main types of blood that hunters will encounter - arterial and venous.

-Arterial (bright red) blood: Arterial blood runs through arteries, originating from the heart and lungs.
+Arterial blood runs through arteries, originating from the heart and lungs.
 It’s usually oxygenated and bright red in color.
 Because of the pumping pressure generated by an animal’s heart, arterial blood travels with a fairly high level of pressure.
 As such, when arterial bleeding occurs, blood spouts unevenly and farther due to the high pressure.
 This is why animals arrowed in the jugular or femoral artery lose massive amounts of blood that spray long distances.
-While not a desirable shot location, it’s always a lethal injury and a fairly easy tracking job.
+While not a desirable shot location, it’s always a lethal injury and a fairly easy blood tracking job.
 Animals hit in the heart or lungs will also have arterial bleeding, although most of the massive bleeding will occur internally.
 However, an ample amount of blood splatter will come from the wound channel and often the air canal (mouth/nose).

-With animals that I know have arterial trauma, I generally wait 20 minutes before tracking, unless they go down within sight.
+With animals that I know have arterial trauma, I generally wait 20 minutes before blood tracking, unless they go down within sight.
 When I’m not sure of the hit, I inspect my arrow and try and read the blood splatter to get a better indication of the hit.
-When I’m still not sure, I’ll wait an hour before tracking and re-evaluate as I locate new evidence.
+When I’m still not sure, I’ll wait an hour before blood tracking and re-evaluate as I locate new evidence.

-Case study: A good example of this was my hunting partner Fred Smith’s Arizona elk hunt in 2012.
+A good example of this was my hunting partner Fred Smith’s Arizona elk hunt in 2012.
 After I cow-called a bull to a stop at 44 yards, Fred released an arrow and hit the bull in the chest area, but the hit appeared to be farther back than preferred.
 We searched for the arrow for 20 minutes to confirm my suspicions, but could never locate it.
 Since I had no immediate blood splatter to evaluate, we elected to wait an hour before tracking.

 As we began following the minimal splatter, I noticed the direction “tails” on the blood were short, indicating the bull was moving steadily, but not fast.
 The color of the blood appeared to be arterial, which we were relieved to find.
 However, there were several 10 to 15-yard increments that no blood splatter was located in the pine needle littered the forest floor.

 Using a stride stick (arrow), I was able to track the bull through difficult terrain, revealing even the slightest hoof prints.
 About 150 yards into the blood trail, we located Fred’s bull, expired.
 While the hit still appeared to be far back when looking at it, further inspection revealed a double-lung shot.
 The bull was most likely dead within minutes of arrow impact.
-However, when you’re not able to read immediate blood splatter, it’s generally better to wait before tracking (providing there are no weather issues).
+However, when you’re not able to read immediate blood splatter, it’s generally better to wait before blood tracking (providing there are no weather issues).

-Venous blood: Venous blood moves through veins of the circularity system.
+Venous blood moves through veins of the circularity system.
 Veins take blood to the heart from the body organs, including the liver and other muscle tissues.
 Usually, it’s dark red (almost maroon) in color, because it’s deoxygenated.
 It isn’t pressurized like arterial blood, so bleeding is generally more even and consistent.

 This dark red color is predominant in liver hits (which is lethal), as the deoxygenated blood takes on the general color of the liver.
 This is the color of blood I experienced with the buck I arrowed in the beginning of this article.
 Liver hits are much slower deaths when compared to those from arterial wounds, but they’re still fatal.
-Since these wounds take time to ensure mortality, I generally wait 2-3 hours before tracking.
+Since these wounds take time to ensure mortality, I generally wait 2-3 hours before blood tracking.

-Paunch hits: There is one other color of blood that is often misinterpreted by hunters.
+There is one other color of blood that is often misinterpreted by hunters.
 Animals mortally wounded in the paunch will generally have venous blood, often mixed with stomach matter.
 Because of this mixture, it’s often referred to as black in color with a strong aroma.
 Once you’ve encountered it, you won’t misidentify it again.
 Paunch wounds are fatal, but usually take substantial time to achieve mortality.
-I generally wait at least eight hours before tracking a paunch-hit animal.
+I generally wait at least eight hours before blood tracking a paunch-hit animal.
 Even then, I’ve tracked them to their bed, still alive and requiring a second arrow.

 Direction of Travel